-The current indications for supplemental oxygen when it becomes available in TCCC include low oxygen saturation by pulse oximetry; injuries associated with impaired oxygenation; unconscious casualty; casualty with TBI (maintain oxygen saturation >90%); casualty in shock; and casualty at altitude.21
+The current indications for supplemental oxygen when it becomes available in TCCC include:

+- Low oxygen saturation by pulse oximetry

+- Injuries associated with impaired oxygenation

+- Unconscious casualty

+- Casualty with TBI (maintain oxygen saturation > 90%)

+- Casualty in shock

+- Casualty at altitude (Butler 2014)

-Casualties who have suffered burn injury may also have inhaled toxic substances, including smoke and carbon monoxide (CO).
+Casualties who have suffered burn injury may also have inhaled toxic substances, including smoke and carbon monoxide (CO.)
 Smoke inhalation and CO poisoning are especially likely to be present in casualty scenarios involving vehicle fires or fires in other enclosed spaces.
-Smoke and other products of combustion may cause direct pulmonary damage that can lead to impaired oxygenation.
-CO occupies oxygen-binding sites on hemoglobin, preventing oxygen transfer to the tissues.
-Additionally, carboxyhemoglobin is mistakenly read by pulse oximeters as oxygen-saturated hemoglobin.6 A casualty suffering CO poisoning may be profoundly hypoxic in the face of normal oxygen-saturation values.
-For these reasons, supplemental oxygen should be started as soon as it becomes available in cases of known or suspected smoke inhalation, regardless of the hemoglobin oxygen-saturation level.
-The indications for supplemental oxygen in burn casualties should be modified to cue medics to the potential need for supplemental oxygen in casualties with burns, especially if they have coexisting TBI.
+Smoke and other products of combustion may cause direct pulmonary damage leading to impaired oxygenation.
+Carbon monoxide occupies oxygen binding sites on hemoglobin, preventing oxygen transfer to the tissues.
+Additionally, carboxyhemoglobin is mistakenly read by pulse oximeters as oxygen-saturated hemoglobin.
+(Butler 2014) A casualty suffering CO poisoning may be profoundly hypoxic in the face of normal oxygen saturation values..
+For these reasons, supplemental oxygen should be started as soon as it becomes available in cases of known or suspected smoke inhalation on , regardless of the hemoglobin oxygen saturation level.
+The indications for supplemental oxygen in burn casualties should be modified to cue medics to the potential need for supplemental oxygen in casualties with burns, especially if they have co-existing TBI.

-8. Replace the term wound site with bleeding site throughout the TCCC Guidelines when addressing hemorrhage control.
+8. Replace the term "wound site with "bleeding site" throughout the TCCC Guidelines when addressing hemorrhage control.

 The term "wound site" is not the best descriptive terminology to use when discussing external hemorrhage control measures.
 The surface area of wounds may be large, especially in casualties who have sustained blast injury, but areas that have been injured may not necessarily be bleeding.
-When using external hemorrhage control measures such as tourniquets or hemostatic dressings, the focus of interest should be on the site of vascular injury.
+When employing external hemorrhage control measures such as tourniquets or hemostatic dressings, the focus of interest should be on the site of vascular injury.
 It follows that "bleeding site" should be substituted for "wound site" throughout the TCCC Guidelines.

-9. Add "Remove tourniquet if it was never actually needed to control bleeding" to the subsection Bleeding.
-Optimal TCCC requires frequent reassessment of the casualty.
+9. Add "Remove tourniquet if it was never actually needed to control bleeding" to the bleeding section.

+Optimal TCCC requires frequent re-assessment of the casualty.
 Vessels initially in spasm after injury may start to bleed after the first assessment, and tourniquets that are initially successful at controlling extremity hemorrhage might later loosen, allowing bleeding to resume.
-After establishing a security perimeter, disarming casualties with altered mentation and removing their communication equipment, addressing any massive hemorrhage, opening the airway, and performing any interventions required to ensure effective ventilation, the next step in TFC should be to reassess previous interventions aimed at external hemorrhage control.
+After establishing a security perimeter, disarming casualties with altered mentation and removing their communication equipment, addressing any massive hemorrhage, opening the airway, and performing any interventions required to ensure effective ventilation, the next step in TFC should be to re-assess previous interventions aimed at external hemorrhage control.
 This may entail tightening a tourniquet or applying a second tourniquet if needed to control the bleeding.
-Furthermore, if a more thorough evaluation of the injury site reveals that the tourniquet was not actually needed in the first place, then the tourniquet should be removed.31 Although it may seem self-evident that a tourniquet should be removed if further evaluation makes it obvious that the tourniquet was never actually needed, the current TCCC Guidelines do not specifically state this.
-It is worth noting here that a tourniquet placed on an extremity proximal to a traumatic amputation should not be removed in prehospital settings, because there is a high risk of subsequent bleeding if the tourniquet is removed and there is no distal extremity at risk of ischemia.
+Furthermore, if a more thorough evaluation of the injury site reveals that the tourniquet was not actually needed in the first place, then the tourniquet should be removed.
+(Shackelford 2015) While it may seem self-evident that a tourniquet should be removed if further evaluation makes it obvious that the tourniquet was never actually needed in the first place, the TCCC Guidelines do not specifically state this at present.
+It is worth noting here that a tourniquet placed on an extremity proximal to a traumatic amputation should not be removed in prehospital settings since there is a high risk of subsequent bleeding if the tourniquet is removed and there is no distal extremity at risk of ischemia.